 Can I reduce the residual alkalinity of brewing water without diluting with RO?

 Brewing paler beers, you’ll need a lower RA to pull the mash pH down to get the best extract possible.
 You can reduce your RA without dilution, or further reduce it, by playing with acid additions.
 You can do this with Lactic acid.
-I generally find that for 23-litre batches that 10ml of lactic works.
+I generally find that for 23-litre batches (32-33l of total water) that 10ml of lactic works for pale beers.
 This is added to the whole water, before portioning off the mash, and sparge water.

 5g of citric acid also works, but instead, add this to the top of the mash once you’ve doughed in.
 Citric acid also helps with shelf life stability of your beer, helping to fend off the effects of oxidation.